 All the product information on this page is based on data collected from

 The authoritative source for ingredient lists and nutritional analysis for any pet food is always the pet food manufacturer.

 Ingredients as published by the cat food manufacturer:

-Chicken, chicken meal, grain sorghum, chicken fat (preserved with mixed tocopherols), dried yeast, ground white rice, fish meal, salmon meal, egg product, natural flavor, flaxseed, salmon oil (source of DHA), DL-Methionine, potassium chloride, salt, choline chloride, taurine, dried chicory root, kale, chia seed, pumpkin, blueberries, oranges, quinoa, dried kelp, coconut, spinach, carrots, papaya, yucca schidigera extract, dried Lactobacillus plantarum fermentation product, dried Bacillus subtilis fermentation product, dried Lactobacillus acidophilus fermentation product, dried Enterococcus faecium fermentation product, dried Bifidobacterium animalis fermentation product, zinc proteinate, vitamin E supplement, niacin, manganese proteinate, copper proteinate, zinc sulfate, manganese sulfate, copper sulfate, thiamine mononitrate, vitamin A supplement, biotin, potassium iodide, calcium pantothenate, riboflavin, pyridoxine hydrochloride, vitamin B12 supplement, manganous oxide, sodium selenite, vitamin D supplement, folic acid.
+Chicken, chicken meal, grain sorghum, chicken fat (preserved with mixed tocopherols), dried yeast, ground white rice, fish meal, salmon meal, egg product, natural flavor, flaxseed, salmon oil (source of DHA), DL-Methionine, potassium chloride, salt, choline chloride, taurine, dried chicory root, kale, chia seed, pumpkin, blueberries, oranges, quinoa, dried kelp, coconut, spinach, carrots, papaya, yucca schidigera extract, dried Lactobacillus plantarum fermentation product, dried Bacillus subtilis fermentation product, dried Lactobacillus acidophilus fermentation product, dried Enterococcus faecium fermentation product, dried Bifidobacterium animalis fermentation product, zinc proteinate, vitamin E supplement, niacin, manganese proteinate, copper proteinate, zinc sulfate, manganese sulfate, copper sulfate, thiamine mononitrate, vitamin A supplement, biotin, potassium iodide, calcium pantothenate, riboflavin, pyridoxine hydrochloride, vitamin B12 supplement, sodium selenite, vitamin D3 supplement, folic acid.

 Nutritional information as published by the cat food manufacturer.*

 The manufacturer's published guaranteed analysis values normalized for moisture content.